Emerge-Lab/gpudrive/README.md

 ## Rendering

-Render settings can be changed using the `RenderConfig`.
+Render settings can be changed using the `RenderConfig` in `pygpudrive/env/config.py`.

 | `Render Mode` | Description
 |--|--|